Madrik lay on his back and stared at the rich blue sky, praying for cloud to

-Madrik lay on his back, staring at the rich blue sky, praying for cloud to protect him from the morning sun.
+Madrik lay on his back and stared at the rich blue sky, praying for cloud to protect him from the morning sun.
 It was a hopeless prayer.
 The sand beneath him felt as if it had been baked for millennia without ever having experienced the sensation of rain soaking through it.

 That was changing, more or less.
 But it wasn’t rain giving the dirt its first lesson in hydration.
 It was a rather more sticky substance of a crimson tone, and one that was particularly valuable to him.
 He really couldn’t afford to spare any more of it, especially as the heat of day began to settle in.